 Thinking about becoming a guitar teacher?
 Want to make money teaching guitar for a living?

 If you’ve got the right guitar chops to do it, one of the best things you can do is to share your skills with others.
-Teaching guitar can be a rewarding experience, both financially and emotionally, and it can be a great way to make money doing something you love.
+Teaching guitar can be a rewarding experience, both financially and emotionally.
+It can also be a great way to make money doing something you love.
 Teaching guitar can even help you to improve your own guitar skills.

 Unfortunately, whether you’re looking to be a part-time teacher for a bit of extra cash or you want to make a full-time living, it can be hard to figure out how to get started.

 Luckily, we’re here to help.
-Below we’ll tell you the 5 steps you need to go through if you want to become a guitar teacher.
+Below we’ll list the 5 steps you need to go through if you want to become a guitar teacher.

 1. Choose Whether You’ll Be a Freelancer

 When becoming a guitar teacher, one of the most important decisions you’ll need to make is if you want to be a freelancer or if you would like to work for someone.

 Local music stores and music schools often need teachers, but their requirements can be lofty.
-If you have an advanced and well-rounded knowledge of the guitar, it may be a great idea to get in touch with stores and music schools in your area and see if they need any new teachers.
+If you have an advanced and well-rounded knowledge of the guitar, it may be a great idea to get in touch with stores and music schools in your area.
+Check to see if they need any new teachers.

 If you’re not an advanced player but would still like to teach beginners, you may have better luck freelancing.
 Being a freelance guitar teacher can be more flexible for you, but you’ll have to find students yourself which can be difficult.